Group Calibration Sessions

 Build test case library from calibrated conversations

-Track variance trends over time
+Track score trends over time for AI and individual calibrators

 Expand calibrator team if needed